hwayne/learntla-v2/docs/beginner/concurrency.rst

 .. spec:: reader_writer/1/reader_writer.tla
   :ss: rw_1
+  :emphasize-lines: 10,14

 This is identical to no processes, except the ``end process``.
 Note it's assigned to a value, ``1``.
 This will be important later.

 Now let's add another process that reads from the queue.

 .. spec:: reader_writer/2/reader_writer.tla
   :diff: reader_writer/1/reader_writer.tla
   :fails:

-.. warning:: All processes must have comparable types: all integers, all strings, all sequences, etc. The one exception is that processes can also be `model_values`.
+.. warning:: All processes must have comparable types: all integers, all strings, all sequences, etc. The one exception is that processes can also be `model values <model_values>`.

   Different processes cannot share label names.